Courses

 CCPX 4055 Spirituality Mind-Body Medicine: The Integration of Spirituality and Psychotherapy: A Journey to Wholeness

-In this course we will explore the depths of our human capacity for transformation from a variety of perspectives, including neuroscience, quantum physics, various spiritual traditions, anomalous phenomena, psychology, and mind body communication.
-The class will provide a safe environment for discussing the challenge of how we, as embodied beings, can integrate metaphysical experience into our daily lives, as well as how it may relate to potential transformation in global contexts.
-There will be particular focus on relating what we read and discuss to clinical work and how these concepts can be integrated into psychotherapy.
+In this course we will explore the depths of our human capacity for transformation from a variety of perspectives, including neuroscience, quantum physics, psychology, Buddhism and other spiritual perspectives, anomalous phenomena, and the mind-body connection.
+We will learn how, as embodied beings, we can integrate spiritual dimensions into our daily lives, and how this integration can facilitate healing on many levels.
+There will be particular focus on relating what we read and discuss to the clinical practice of psychotherapy.
+The class will provide a safe environment for exploring our unique personal perspectives and challenges regarding psycho-spiritual growth.

 CCPX 4060 The psychology of loss and trauma